dakomura/deep_texture_histology/README.rst

 ***************************************************************************************
-deep_texture_histology : Tools for deep texture representation for histology images.
+deeptexture : Tools for deep texture representation for histology images.
 ***************************************************************************************

 Overview
 ==============
-deep_texture_representation is a python library to calculate deep texture representations (DTRs) for histology images (Cell Reports, 2022).
+deeptexture is a python library to calculate deep texture representations (DTRs) for histology images (Cell Reports, 2022).
 Fucntions for plotting the distribution of DTRs, content-based image retrieval, and supervised learning are also implemented.

 Installation